dcaravana/interview_restapi/README.md

 Interesting places are [The Hitchhiker’s Guide to Python](http://python-guide-pt-br.readthedocs.io/en/latest/) and [Sample module for Python-Guide.org](https://github.com/kennethreitz/samplemod).

+To enforce this, I've configured my editor (Atom) to respect more python conventions (like automatically removing trailing whitespaces).
+More importantly, I've installed and used python linters (`pylint` and `pycodestyle` seemed good options but opinions are contrasting): with their help, I've managed to go from 2.35/10 grade on `/sku` python files up to 6.73/10.
+A perfect score hardly makes sense in all cases with linters, but they can be of great help when dealing with readability.

 I learned also a bit more about the differences between python 2.x and 3.x and they boils down to a few important ones: in this case I've chosen python 2.x as it was immediately available, the ecosystem is a bit more complete and stable.